Nutlope/aicommits/README.md

 #### timeout
-The timeout for network requests to the OpenAI API.
+The timeout for network requests to the OpenAI API in milliseconds.

 Default: `10000` (10 seconds)